Three-body decays of $\pi_{2}(1670)$ and $\rho_{3}(1690)$ via the Sill distribution: Acknowledgement

 \section{Acknowledgement}

 We are thankful to Francesco Giacosa, Adrian Koenigstein, and Vanamali Shastry for useful discussions.
 We acknowledge financial support through the project “Development Accelerator of the Jan Kochanowski University of Kielce”, co-financed by the European Union under the European Social Fund, with no. POWR.03.05.00-00-Z212 / 18.
+The work of Shahriyar Jafarzade is partially supported by the Polish National Science Centre (NCN) through the OPUS project 2019/33/B/ST2/00613.